Dilbert's Desktop Games: List of games

-Each of the first seven games awards a component when completed, such as a microchip, capacitor, or piece of wire.
+Completing a particular goal in each of the first seven games above awards a component, such as a microchip, capacitor, or piece of wire.
 Once every component has been found, the player can enter his/her name on a printable certificate award that lists the total amount of time spent playing the games.

 Reception

 In Spain, Sergio Zazo of the magazine PC Manía gave Dilbert's Desktop Games a score of 81 out of 100.
 He wrote that it provided "great moments of fun".